retrodump/VidMeAPI/README.md

 Scope is what your program can mess with on that users account.
 Please browse https://docs.vid.me/ to find out different permissions what what calls need what permissions.
 Look for the 'Permission: blah' sentence.

+One last thing: Do not use the built-in OAuth token fetching feature on production lol.
+Please use HTTPS and a more fancy mechanism.
+It's there so you can do OAuth testing or local scripts, etc.

 ### Example

 ```